What Causes Skin Discoloration and What To Do About It

 Do you have brown or reddish skin discoloration on your legs, ankles, and/or feet?
 It is often thought that this happens due to a dermatological condition, but it may be something deeper than that.
 Skin discoloration on the legs, ankles, and feet may be a sign of vein disease.

-Since the discoloration of skin may be related to vein disease, today we will be covering a few different things on the topic to clarify some of the following questions:
+Since the discoloration of your skin may be related to vein disease, today we will be covering a few different things on the topic to clarify some of the following questions:

 - How does vein disease cause skin discoloration?